uribench/software-engineering-handbook/README.md

 - **Authored content** that is accessible to the end user from the handbook navigation tree
 - **Configuration data files** to construct the handbook navigation tree

+All the authored content is placed under the `Guides/` and `Topics/` directories.
+All the configuration files are placed under the `config/` directory.
+The resulting handbook navigation tree, which is created dynamically using the above two main data elements, is placed under the `Handbook/` directory.

+On the differences between the contents of `Guides/` and `Topics/` see their respective README files.

 Contributors are invited to propose additions and improvements to any of these two elements.

 # Structure of the Repository